itsnotAZ/futurefetch/README.md

 # futurefetch
 Spiritual Successor to **[neofetch](https://github.com/dylanaraps/neofetch)** *by [dylanaraps](https://github.com/dylanaraps)* for GNU/Linux *(and possibly other Unix/Unix-like systems)*

+**THIS TOOL IS STILL IN EARLY ALPHA SO IT IS ACTUALLY RIDDLED WITH BUGS AND MISSING FEATURES LMAO**

 ## tf?
 futurefetch is a tool to display useful system information in a visually appealing way. *(yeah that is pretty much it :D)*